reicraftscodes/reicraftscodes/README.md

 ## 👋 Hi, I’m @reicraftscodes.

 I’m currently pursuing an **MSc in Artificial Intelligence** (awaiting results) and passionate about **UX design in AI**, focusing on creating intuitive and accessible human–AI interactions.
+I thrive in Agile team environments.

 ---